MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/resource-kit-tools.md

 ## <a name="unassigned-number-announcements-migration"></a>Migração de Comunicados de Número Não Atribuído
 <a name="UNAM"> </a>

-A ferramenta de migração de comunicados de número não atribuído habilita um Skype para Business Server 2015 administrador mover a configuração de números não atribuídos servido pelo aplicativo de anúncio de uma fonte Skype para negócios servidor ou Pool para um destino Skype para Business Server ou Pool.
+A ferramenta de migração de anúncios de número não atribuído permite que um administrador do Skype for Business Server 2015 mova a configuração de números não atribuídos que é atendida pelo aplicativo de anúncio de um servidor ou pool de origem do Skype for Business para um Servidor ou pool de destino do Skype for Business.

 ### <a name="description"></a>Descrição